 Daniel Deslauriers is a professor of Transformative Studies at CIIS (California Institute of Integral Studies) in San Francisco and former chair of the East-West Psychology Program.
 He teaches courses on consciousness studies (especially dreams), arts-based research, and multiple ways of knowing.
 He is also the co-author of Integral Dreaming, a Holistic Approach to Dreams with Fariba Bogzaran, Ph.D.

 Exploration of this collective level may bring into awareness our past (the ancestral history we share with others), our present (our current cultural and ecological embeddedness), and our future (as the result of our present actions aggregating at a collective level). – Fariba Bogzaran and Daniel Deslauriers in Integral Dreaming, a Holistic Approach to Dreams

 As you can imagine, our conversations covered a whole lot of ground.
-One common thread is the notion that somewhere in our past lies keys to understanding our present and co-creating our future.
-Sense of self, and sense of place within the larger community is central to tuning into the impulses that emanate from our core.
-The boundaries of the self can expand well beyond our bodies to include the realm of dreams, or even an understanding that we are an integral part of our environment both influencing and being influenced by it.
-Yet the center of our being remains the same and any expansion of this sense of self must be in proportion to our rootedness at the core within.
+One common thread is the notion that somewhere in our past lies the keys to understanding our present and co-creating our future.
+Sense of self and sense of place within the larger community is central to tuning into the impulses that emanate from our core.
+The boundaries of the self can expand well beyond our bodies to include the realm of dreams or even an understanding that we are an integral part of our environment both influencing and being influenced by it.
+Yet the centre of our being remains the same and any expansion of this sense of self must be in proportion to our rootedness at the core within.

 Karen Jaenke explains in her study, Personal Dreamscape as Ancestral Landscape, that dreams have the power to reveal forgotten memory.
 She notes that a relationship to ancestors “forms a central anchor for personal identity” allowing this sense of self to extend “into a generational awareness of connections, patterns, and stories woven into the relationship with land and cosmos.”
 We are part of a greater web, all of life is emergent within this matrix.